NEW: Preliminary results show Kagame appears headed for victory

 Three more prospective candidates were disqualified from running.
 Among them was the only woman to put herself forward, women’s rights activist and Kagame critic Diane Shima Rwigara.

-Kagame, a Tutsi who became President in 2000 after stints in other government posts, pursued those responsible for the genocide across the border into the Democratic Republic of the Congo (then known as Zaire).
-A 2010 report commissioned by the United Nations found the Rwandan military did not discriminate between Hutu fugitives and refugees and that the majority of those killed posed no threat to the attacking forces.
+Kagame, a Tutsi who became President in 2000 after stints in other government posts, pursued those responsible for the genocide across the border into the Democratic Republic of the Congo, then known as Zaire.
+The majority of those killed posed no threat to the attacking forces, a 2010 report commissioned by the United Nations found, adding that the Rwandan military did not discriminate between Hutu fugitives and refugees.

 Pro-government views dominate the country’s media, and journalists who question the official narrative are harassed or detained, it added.